yazi-rs/yazi-rs.github.io/docs/quick-start.md

   </TabItem>
 </Tabs>

 To use it, copy the function into the configuration file of your respective shell.
-Then use `yy` instead of `yazi` to start.
+Then use `y` instead of `yazi` to start.

 ## Keybindings